 Minimum course requirements:

 GCSE Grade 4+ in Biology or 4-4 in

 Trilogy Science.
-Must be actively
+Should have a

+keen interest and involvement in

-involved in competitive sport - to be
+sport - to be discussed with

-discussed with Curriculum Leader
+Curriculum Leader.

-More information: Mr N Morris
+More information: Dr T Browne

 Mandatory units include:

 - Anatomy and Physiology - Fitness training and programming for health, sport and well-being - Investigating business in sport and the leisure industry